 - Device Chart - Include statistics on the number of respondents based on the type of device – desktop, tablet, or mobile.

-- R Script - You can use R scripts in Alchemer's Standard Report.
+- The R Script Action is currently disabled while we work on a new way to access the power of R Script through the Alchemer platform.
+R Script - You can use R scripts in Alchemer's Standard Report.
 The scripts (if so enabled) can be used in any Standard Report, and will honor the report's settings, styles, and filters.

 I customized Reporting Values in my survey, can I use those in my Standard Report?